This is the work that makes a difference

 We won’t lie; it’s a challenging profession.
 You’ll help families living in the toughest circumstances and struggling with a range of pressures.
 But it’s also one of the most rewarding careers.
 The programme is designed to give you the support you’ll need to thrive in the role, and the work you do will change lives for the better.

 And the programme is just the start of your journey.
 When you qualify through our Frontline programme, you won’t just build a foundation of excellent social work practice, leadership and innovation.
 You’ll also become part of the Frontline Fellowship, a growing community of social workers, trained by Frontline.
 Together, our social workers have the power to change society.
 And that’s why we’ll continue to provide support, training and funding opportunities to help you grow throughout your career.

 We are looking for your potential to become an outstanding children’s social worker and leader, able to empower families to achieve positive change.
 You don’t need any particular experience to apply to the Frontline programme.

 We want people who can bring different perspectives and experiences to the programme and are committed to advocating for the diverse communities that social workers serve.
 We are proud of our commitment to increasing the diversity of our Frontline programme cohorts and supporting applicants from underrepresented backgrounds.

 You will also meet the following criteria:

-· Be eligible to reside and study in the UK for the duration of the programme (and have access to public funds)
+- Possess the right to work and study in the UK (including access to public funds) for the duration of the programme (until September 2027)